 Every day all year round- For guided options from 4 persons or more send us an email.

-Only need a bike for Granada or Sevilla ?
-Check our CCT bike outlets – ANDALUCIA – COSTA DEL SOL BIKE RENTAL OUTLETS
+Only need a bike for Granada or Sevilla?
+Check our CCT bike outlets – BOOK HERE

 Cycle from Granada to Sevilla

 This great cycling holiday tour begins in Granada.
 Granada is the last bastion of al-Ándalus to fall to the Christian invaders in 1492.
 Before starting your cycling adventure there will be time to visit the famous and beautiful Alhambra Palace.
-The Alhambra Palace is the first UNESCO World Heritage Site which you encounter on the route to Sevilla.
-From Granada you make your way through the country side of Andalusia and you will face some serious climbing.
+The Alhambra Palace is the first UNESCO World Heritage Site that you encounter on the route to Sevilla.
+From Granada, you make your way through the countryside of Andalusia and you will face some serious climbing.
 The first night you will be spending in Priego de Córdoba.
 Historical Córdoba is the second UNESCO World Heritage site.

-Don’t miss this opportunity experience this wonderful Granada to Sevilla cycling tour
+Don’t miss this opportunity to experience this wonderful Granada to Sevilla cycling tour

 - Experience multiple UNESCO World Heritage sides